zalf-rdm/bonares-handbook/src/submission_details/index.md

 :::content-center
 ![_Submission details_](/static/img/fig_submission_details.png)
 :::
-After a dataset has been transferred to the BonaRes Centre, it is checked formally and in terms of content  (e. g. thematically fit into the BonaRes Repository) by data stewards.
+After a dataset has been transferred to the BonaRes Repository, it is checked formally and in terms of content  (e. g. thematically fit into the BonaRes Repository) by data stewards.
 Formal checks are, e. g. empty columns, outliers or not plausible values.
 Conspicuous data are communicated back to the data provider.
 In the future, the test should carried out by an automated tool.
 After a dataset passed this formal check, further metadata will be prepared (see chapter Metadata), which can be downloaded as PDF.